KevCaz/thesis/man/chapitre3/main.md

 C. Villemant et al. / Biological Conservation 144 (2011) 2142–2150 2145
 (ROC) curve and the Area Under the Curve (AUC) (Fielding and Bell, 1997).
 We replicated the data splitting five times and calculated the average AUC of the cross-validations, -->

-For all species, we assess the performance of the Species Distribution Models we used, *i.e.* Generalized Linear Model and Random Forest, using the Area Under the Receiver Operating Characteristic [AUROC, @Elith2006].
+For all species, we assessed the performance of the Species Distribution Models, *i.e.* Generalized Linear Model and Random Forest, using the Area Under the Receiver Operating Characteristic [AUROC, @Elith2006].
 We present the results as a cumulative sum of frequencies corresponding to the score for all species for each of the four ecological systems we studied (see Fig. @fig:ratauc).